 Distribution is about movement and, ideally, movement — be it of products, data, people, etc. — should be smooth, streamlined, and with purpose (e.g., imagine going to the ballet and seeing dancers move in a clunky, chunky fashion, starting up for no reason, and stopping randomly: big miss).

 That’s what we here at Arbela look at when we look at all distribution steps in every supply chain: how are they moving, where are they moving, when, and could they all be moving more efficiently.
-The tools we use to take a good look are Microsoft Dynamics 365 Supply Chain Management extended by custom tools built using Power Apps.
-But, before we dig into “the cure,” let’s take a closer look at the symptoms.
+And the tools we use to take a good look are Microsoft Dynamics 365 Supply Chain Management extended by custom tools built using Power Apps.
+But before we dig into “the cure,” let’s take a closer look at the symptoms.

 Misery loves company.
 Which is why the only upside about pain points in the supply chain is that most distribution organizations face the same ones.

 - Lack of metrics: Distribution companies require metrics on everything from inventory management to asset to maintenance to human resources and beyond.
 The company that has all the info it needs to succeed is rarity in any industry.

 - Warehouse mismanagement: In many ways, warehouse mismanagement is the outcome of the aforementioned lack of metrics (impossible to optimally manage a warehouse without the data), but there are other elements — such as THE elements (weather), shifts in customer demands, compliance with local regulations, etc. — that can have an adverse impact as well.

 - Communication breakdowns: Real-time failures in connectivity, networks, and devices can lead to supply chain disruptions and have a ripple effect that hits vendors and customers alike.